PARAGRAPH SUMMARY OF

 Jonah – 4 Chapters

-Jonah contains one of the most widely recognized stories in Bible, that of Jonah being swallowed by a “large fish.”
+Jonah contains one of the most widely recognized stories in the Bible, that of Jonah being swallowed by a “large fish.”
 Why not read it yourself?

 Micah – 7 Chapters